Classification Trees

 In Python

-In Python, we can use the DecisionTreeClassifier() and fit() functions from scikit-learn to train a decision tree.
+In Python, we use the DecisionTreeClassifier() and fit() functions from scikit-learn to train a classification tree.

 # We tell Python we want a classification tree